YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that an attempt to determine a socket's attributes failed.

-Action: Consider the OPEN or USE deviceparameters, and the error code.
+Action: Consider the OPEN or USE deviceparameters and the error code.

 -----------------
 GOQPREC